tal/redis_obj/README.md

 # RedisObj

-This gem allows you to treat redis stores like objects.
+This gem allows you to treat redis stores like ruby objects.

     RedisObj::Set.new('myset').include?('foo')

 Will run the redis command

     sismember myset foo

+So a hash key would act like a ruby hash, a set a set, and a list an array.

 ## Installation